Hsieh Yu-chieh: Tennis career

-Yu-chieh started to play tennis at the age of six.
+Yu-chieh started to play tennis at the age of five.
 Her favourite surface is hardcourt.

 On 13 April 2012, she won her first doubles title at an $50k tournament in Wenshan City, China.
 She and sister Hsieh Su-wei defeated the home team of Liu Wanting and Xu Yifan in the final.

 On 26 May 2012, Yu-chieh won her second ITF doubles title, at a $25k event at Karuizawa, Japan.
 She played with Kumiko Iijima of Japan, beating Samantha Murray and Emily Webley-Smith in three sets.

+She made her first WTA Tour quarterfinal at the International-level tournament in 2012 Guangzhou, China, partnering with her sister Su-wei.

 On 24 March 2014, she won her third ITF doubles title, at a $50k event in Osprey, Florida.
 She played with Rika Fujiwara of Japan, beating Irina Falconi and Eva Hrdinová in three sets.

-She made her first WTA Tour quarterfinal at the International-level tournament in Guangzhou, China, partnering with her sister Su-wei.
-Her first WTA final followed in September 2018; in Seoul, she and her sister were beaten by Korean pair Choi Ji-hee and Han Na-lae.
+Her first WTA Tour final was in September 2018 in Seoul, where she and her sister were beaten by Korean pair Choi Ji-hee and Han Na-lae.